List of Late Night with Conan O'Brien sketches: Audience Interview

 In this bit introduced in mid-2005, Conan says that because he's always interviewing famous celebrities, who endorse their latest movie/album/etc., he rarely gets an opportunity to talk to the audience, which he says he'd like to do.
 So, for a change of pace, he says he's going to go into the audience, pick out a random member, and ask them some basic question.
 However, the gag is that the audience member he "randomly" picks is always a celebrity, who faithfully reveals him/herself when Conan asks what their name is and who always sits on the first seat immediately right of the aisle of the back row in the far righthand section.
 They also happen to still endorse some product, or even a standard "latest work" as well.
 Some examples of guests include Ted Danson, Jerry Stiller, Alan Alda, Bob Saget, Jerry Springer, Donald Trump, Mr. T, Fabio, and Larry King.

 Audience Talent

 Conan goes into the audience and selects pre-picked audience members to show their unique talents, but the person's "talent" is obviously faked.
 Conan does not know who the people are going to be, and the audience does not know what their talent is until Conan reveals it.
 This was a very similar precursor to the Audiencey Awards.

 Billy Tyler, the Kid No One Loves

-A little boy named Billy Tyler would come out talking about all the hardships he has endured in his life.
-Each one more pathetic than the last.
-Finally, when Conan offers him words of encouragement and advice, Billy rejects it screaming "You're a loser!" and running off.
+A little boy named Billy Tyler would come out talking about all the hardships he has endured in his life, each one more pathetic than the last.
+Finally, when Conan offers him words of encouragement and advice, Billy rejects them, screams "You're a loser!" at Conan, and runs off.